English Department

 * Students will participate in the Keystone Literature Test while in this course.

-Prerequisite: universal screener, teacher recommendation and historical data sets
+Prerequisite: teacher recommendation and historical data sets

 This course is the second in the sequence of courses designed to accommodate those students whose reading abilities, writing skills and critical thinking skills function at a higher level.
 The pace of the course is accelerated and the workload increased.
 Students who register should be consistent and self-motivated workers.
 The course is designed to concentrate on higher-level analytical writing skills and the development of an understanding of literature.
 This course is geared to prepare students to complete those courses that rely heavily on verbal and composition skills and a broad knowledge of literature.
 Students will explore possible career paths and educational institutions through the use of research and on-line databases, such as Naviance.
 Summer reading will be encouraged.